HarshuXD/Rename-Bot/README.md

 # Rename-Bot
 This is a very simple Telegram Files Rename Bot by [@AbirHasan2005](https://t.me/AbirHasan2005).

+# Note
+This Repo Is Edited As Per My Needs :)
+So You Are Advised To Use Original Repo:)
+Edited By - @Harshu_xD

 ## Features
 - Rename Videos, Documents or Audios without downloading the file.
 - Change video title, audio track title, subtitle track title.